google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 <!--
 First of all, it is important to note that this is a list with 12 unknown items.
 We know it's not empty, but we don't know what's in each position.

-1.
+How many operations does it take to insert the integer 100 in the 9th position?

 Lst[8] = 100

 1 step
 If we had a larger list, would the number of steps change?
-No, so we call that constant time.

-2.
+No. Regardless of the size of the list, inserting an item into a chosen position always takes the same amount of time.
+This is called constant time.

+How many operations does it take to check if 63 is in the list?

 for item in lst:
 	if item == 63:
 		print(“Found!”)

-Worst case: item not found.
-Takes 12 steps, where 12 is the length of the list.
+In the worst case, we don't find the item in the list.
+This would take 12 steps, where 12 is the length of the list.
 If we had a larger list, would the number of steps change?
 Yes!
 The bigger the list, the more steps.

-We call this linear.
+This is called linear time.

 Searching for an item in an unordered list is always at least linear.

 *Optional*
 Does that change if the list is sorted?
 Yes!
 We can do binary search.

+@Exercise (10 minutes) {
 Suggestion: do a binary search example on the board, and calculate how long it takes to search in the worst case (item not found).
+}

 Image Details:
 * [bigO01.png](http://www.google.com): Copyright Google